-If company has raised fund by issuing equity shares or preference shares then the owners of these two types of shares are known as Equity Shareholders and Preference Shareholders respectively.
+If a company has raised funds by issuing equity shares or preference shares then the owners of these two types of shares are known as Equity Shareholders and Preference Shareholders respectively.

-If the company has raised money through loan i.e by issue of debentures then they are known as Debenture holders.
+If the company has raised money through a loan i.e by the issue of debentures then they are known as Debenture holders.

 All the types of shareholders are having different rights in the working of the company.